atrahhdis/mahasivipassana/content/about.md

 MVMR was created by a **beginner**.
 It is the result of an effort to gather together as much information as possible regarding the technique of **Mahasi Vipassana**, aiming to make it a useful resource for other practitioners around the world.

-Please note that [the person](https://ahtrahddis.github.io/) (who - apart from Mahasi's teachings -  is heavily influenced by the [Pragmatic Dharma Movement](https://ahtrahddis.github.io/texts/pragmatic-dharma/what-is-pragmatic-dharma/), [Sayadaw U Tejaniya's teachings](https://ashintejaniya.org/) and Soto Zen) behind this website, does not follow any specific Buddhist tradition or lineage.
+Please note that this is a website [by a secular Buddhist](https://ahtrahddis.github.io/) who, apart from Mahasi Sayadaw's teachings, is heavily influenced by the [Pragmatic Dharma Movement](https://ahtrahddis.github.io/texts/pragmatic-dharma/what-is-pragmatic-dharma/), [Sayadaw U Tejaniya's teachings](https://ashintejaniya.org/), Soto Zen and more..

 ## Website software